diskoverdata/diskover-docs/source_files/dev_plugins.md

 include 'includes/fileactions_header.php';
 ```

-and at the bottom:
+And at the bottom:

 ```
 include 'includes/fileactions_footer.php';
 ```

-In the example file actions you will see a foreach loop that itterates over the selected files/directories:
+In the example file actions, you will see a `foreach` loop that itterates over the selected files/directories:

 ```
 foreach ($fileinfo as $file) {